v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/configure-your-spam-filter-policies.md

       - **Prepend subject line with text** Sends the message to the intended recipients but prepends the subject line with the text that you specify in the **Prefix subject line with this text** input box.
 Using this text as an identifier, you can optionally create rules to filter or route the messages as necessary.

       - **Redirect message to email address** Sends the message to a designated email address instead of to the intended recipients.
-Specify the "redirect" address in the **Redirect to this email address** input box. <br/>
+Specify the "redirect" address in the **Redirect to this email address** input box. <br/><br/>NOTE: For more information about spam confidence levels, see [Spam confidence levels](spam-confidence-levels.md).
-    > [!NOTE]
-    > For more information about spam confidence levels, see [Spam confidence levels](spam-confidence-levels.md).

 5. Under **Bulk email**, you can select a threshold to treat bulk email as spam.
 This threshold is based on the bulk complaint level of the message.
 You can choose a threshold setting from 1 to 9, where 1 indicates most bulk email as spam, and 9 allows the most bulk email to be delivered.
 The service then performs the configured action, such as sending the message to the recipient's Junk Email folder.
 See [Bulk Complaint Level values](bulk-complaint-level-values.md) and [What's the difference between junk email and bulk email?](what-s-the-difference-between-junk-email-and-bulk-email.md) for more details.